1 - Inflamed tongue

 What can I do to improve my intake of iron?

 Step 1 – Improve your dietary intake: When it comes to iron deficiencies, often our diets are to blame.
-In recent years, vegan and vegetarian diets have soared in popularity and, while they can be extremely health, problems can arise if you don’t know what you’re doing.
-This is because iron is often found in meat-based sources such as beef but this isn’t to say it doesn’t exist in plant form.
+In recent years, vegan and vegetarian diets have soared in popularity and, while they can be extremely healthy, problems can arise if you don’t know what you’re doing.
+This is because iron is often found in meat-based sources such as beef, but this isn’t to say it doesn’t exist in plant form.
 Foods such as leafy green vegetables (kale, spinach, Swiss chard etc.), pumpkin seeds and even substitutes such as tofu all contain a decent amount of iron.
-Beetroot juice is another option that’s worth considering as, in addition to containing a decent amount of vitamin C, beetroots are also rich in vitamin C which can help to improve your absorption of iron.
+Beetroot juice is another option that’s worth considering as beetroots are rich in vitamin C which can help to improve your absorption of iron.

 Step 2 –Limit your intake of foods that can inhibit your absorption of iron: Just as there are foods which are rich in iron and can improve your intake, there are also foods out there that can negatively impact your store of iron.
 Tea and coffee, for example, contain tannins which can inhibit your absorption of iron so even if you are eating the right foods, your body won’t be able to utilise any iron you gain from these properly.
 These types of foods aren’t always bad for you either – walnuts, dried beans and lentils are all good for your health but, similar to tea and coffee, they contain components that may hinder your iron absorption.
 Instead, try to focus on foods that are rich in vitamin C, which can actually help to promote your absorption of the mineral!